plone/plone.app.multilingual/README.rst

 and two optionals (at least one should be installed):

-    * plone.multilingualbehavior (enable Dexterity support via a behavior)
+    * plone.multilingualbehavior (enables Dexterity support via a behavior)
-    * archetypes.multilingual (enable Archetypes support)
+    * archetypes.multilingual (enables Archetypes support)

 Usage
 =====